CHTC/chtc-website-source/file-avail-largedata.md

 ## Prepare Large Input Files For `\staging`

 As described in our policies, data placed in `/staging` should be stored in as few files as possible.
-Before uploading your large input to `/staging`, use file compression (`zip`, `gzip`, `bzip`) and `tar` to reduce file sizes and total file counts such that only a single, or as few as possible, input "tarball" will be needed per job.
+Before uploading input files to `/staging`, use file compression (`zip`, `gzip`, `bzip`) and `tar` to reduce file sizes and total file counts such that only a single, or as few as possible, input "tarball" will be needed per job.